muadrahman/Stockmarket-prediction/README.md

 ## Introduction

-The project focuses on predicting stock market prices using LSTM neural networks, a type of recurrent neural network (RNN) well-suited for sequential data analysis.
+This project focuses on predicting stock market prices using LSTM neural networks, a type of recurrent neural network (RNN) well-suited for sequential data analysis.
 Real-time data from Yahoo Finance is utilized to train and validate the LSTM model, enabling accurate predictions of stock prices over time.

 ## Data Acquisition